arslanaslam007/-Talk/README.md

 # Talk

-This repository will be used for logging the discussion
+This repository will be used for logging the discussion contents